|

 B. Integration of Modern Fabrics

-In addition to natural materials like tapa cloth and pandanus leaves, Samoa traditional clothing also has integrated modern fabrics like cotton, silk, and synthetic materials.
-These fabrics offer durability, versatility, and vibrant color options allowing for the creation of intricate and visually stunning garments while preserving traditional designs and patterns.
+In addition to natural materials, Samoa traditional clothing also has integrated modern fabrics like cotton, silk, and synthetic materials.
+These fabrics offer durability, versatility, and vibrant color options, allowing for the creation of intricate and visually stunning garments while preserving traditional designs and patterns.

 C. Fun Thing About Fabric In Samoa Traditional Clothing